 Sometimes, we need to find and replace certain strings or pieces of data in MySQL on the fly, for example if we’ve changed a Top Level domain (TLD) and want to update a bunch of links all in one go.
 For those times, the following command can be issued:

-This can be used, for example, to update strings contained in WordPress posts, such as a lot of links which you’d like to send to another domain.
+The code from the Gist above can be used, for example, to update strings contained in WordPress posts, such as a lot of links which you’d like to send to another domain.
 If you’d like specific code examples for doing this, please leave a public comment below, and I’ll update with this info.

 UPDATE – for WordPress (and other CMS) – watch out for Serialized arrays